janzheng/groq-arize-template/README.md

 # Groq + Arize Phoenix Observability Example

+[Arize Phoenix](https://docs.arize.com/phoenix) developed by [Arize AI](https://arize.com/) is an open-source AI observability library that enables comprehensive tracing and monitoring for your AI applications.
+By integrating Arize's observability tools with your Groq-powered applications, you can gain deep insights into your LLM worklflow's performance and behavior with features including:

+Automatic Tracing: Capture detailed metrics about LLM calls, including latency, token usage, and exceptions Real-time Monitoring: Track application performance and identify bottlenecks in production Evaluation Framework: Utilize pre-built templates to assess LLM performance Prompt Management: Easily iterate on prompts and test changes against your data

 This example demonstrates how to integrate Groq API calls with Arize Phoenix for comprehensive observability and monitoring of your AI applications.

 ## Features